 In order for a prosecutor to convict you of a crime in a California criminal court, they have to be able to prove guilt beyond a reasonable doubt.
 All defendants are provided an opportunity to put up a defense against their charges, typically with legal representation from a criminal defense lawyer.

-These are a wide range of available defenses options, but of course, all depend on the specific details and circumstances of the case.
-It's important to make note that every criminal case is unique and will require a close examination of the situation in order to start developing a strategy.
+There is a wide range of available defense options, but of course, all depend on the specific details and circumstances of the case.
+It's important to note that every criminal case is unique and will require a close examination of the situation in order to start developing a strategy.
 Obviously, not every defense will fit every crime.

 Reasonable Doubt

-If you were accused of a crime, the prosecutor in a California State criminal court must be to prove guilt beyond a reasonable doubt.
+If you were accused of a crime, the prosecutor in a California State criminal court must prove guilt beyond a reasonable doubt.

-By law, this is the highest standard of proof – essentially meaning that the evidence presented by a prosecutor must exclude all reasonable alternative theories of liability – and has to leave a jury with an abiding conviction of the truth of the criminal charges.
+By law, the prosecutor must meet the highest standard of proof – proving guilt beyond a reasonable doubt.
+This means that the evidence presented must eliminate all reasonable alternative theories of liability, leaving the jury with a firm conviction of the truth of the criminal charges.

 Even in a situation where jurors are convinced there is some evidence of guilt, an experienced defense lawyer will inform them they are legally bound to acquit their client if the prosecution's high burden of proof was not met.